sofa-framework/SofaPython3/docs/sphinx/source/index.rst

 The Sofa plugin is named SofaPython3 and it embeds a python3 interpreter and a scene loader to write scene directly using python and to implement component behavior in python.

-Appart from the SofaPython3 plugin this project also provide several python modules that exposes the different c++ components from Sofa.
+Apart from the SofaPython3 plugin this project also provide several python modules that exposes the different c++ components from Sofa.
 These binding are designed to be idiomatic python3 API with tight integration for numpy.

 Features